scikit-learn-contrib/MAPIE/doc/theoretical_description_metrics.rst

 - :math:`K` is the number of distinct size groups,
 - :math:`I_k` and :math:`S_k` are the indices of samples whose prediction intervals or sets belong to the :math:`k`-th size group.

 Hilbert-Schmidt Independence Criterion (HSIC)
 ----------------------------------------------

-**Hilbert-Schmidt Independence Criterion (HSIC)** is a non-parametric measure of independence between two variables, applied here to test the independence of interval sizes from their coverage indicators [4].
+The **Hilbert-Schmidt Independence Criterion (HSIC)** is a non-parametric measure of independence between two variables, applied here to test the independence of interval sizes from their coverage indicators [4].

 .. math::